U.S. House probes reports of fraud, waste in Colorado’s Medicaid program

 The surge in abnormal billing was detected almost two years ago, triggering an investigation that led lawmakers to pass a new law allowing HCPF to suspend a provider’s Medicaid enrollment over alleged misconduct, Marc Williams, a spokesperson, said.
 The legislation expanded the department’s administrative authority during active fraud investigations.

-Regarding the ABA program, the U.S. House letter cited a recent investigation by the U.S. Department of Health and Human Services Office of Inspector General, which uncovered at least $77.8 million ($42.6 million in federal funding) in improper payments.
+As for the applied behavioral analysis program, the congressional panel cited a recent investigation by the U.S. Department of Health and Human Services Office of Inspector General, which uncovered at least $77.8 million — $42.6 million in federal funding — in improper payments.

-The problems in the program include session notes that didn’t describe the services provided, included unauthorized recreational, academic, and daycare activities, and failed to conduct background checks for some of the behavioral technicians.
+The problems in the program included session notes that didn’t describe the services provided, unauthorized recreational, academic, and daycare activities, and failure to conduct background checks for some of the behavioral technicians.
 The inspector general discovered some of the technicians had committed offenses that could put children in danger.

 And in September 2024, seven executives of a genetic testing laboratory company were indicted by a federal grand jury for $40 million in alleged fraud to Medicare and Colorado Medicaid, the letter noted.